richiever/PyroCorp-auto/README.md

 # PyroCorp-auto
-a open source chatbot designed for the future pyrocorp.net site.
-You can probably just download this code and repurpose it for whatever you want, I don't really care.
+a open source chatbot that can obtain answers from similar questions, regardless of the wording.
+Has some styling in addition, done with raw CSS

+Made Using Svelte